tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_version_control.md

 Git's default repository is the "master" branch.
 When collaborating with others on the same project, usually people branch the master, make edits in the branch, and then merge the branch back into the master.

 If you're editing doc annotations in code files, you'll probably follow this same workflow &mdash; making edits in a special doc branch.
 When you're done, you'll create a pull request to have developers merge the doc branch back into the master.

+With that brief introduction to docs-as-code and version control, let's jump into a host of [authoring and publishing options for developer documentation](pubapis_docs_as_code_tool_options.html).